pubky/pkdns/README.md

 ### Address already in use

 Other services might occupy the port 53 already.
-For example, [Docker Desktop](https://github.com/docker/for-mac/issues/7008) uses the port 53 on MacOS.
+For example, [Docker Desktop](https://github.com/docker/for-mac/issues/7008) uses the port 53 on MacOS. [systemd-resolved](https://www.linuxuprising.com/2020/07/ubuntu-how-to-free-up-port-53-used-by.html) is using it on Ubuntu.
 Make sure to free those.

 ## Options